digimbyte/5e/norodo_backstory.md

 ## **II.
 Chosen by the Monastery**

 When the monastery returned years later, they came for me.
-Their visits were rare, their words measured, but when they arrived in Sunderstaad, they **chose** those who would walk a higher path in Torm’s service.
+Their visits were rare, their words measured, and their selection was never questioned.
+To be chosen was to serve—a path walked by only a few, whispered about with both reverence and longing.

+They did not seek the strongest or the most skilled.
+They sought **devotion**, those who lived by the tenets of Torm not just in prayer, but in action.
+When the monks arrived in **Sunderstaad**, they moved through the village like specters, speaking in low voices to the elders, observing in silence.

-I did not hesitate.
+When they called my name, I **did not hesitate**.

 I left **Sunderstaad** with my head high, my heart filled with certainty.
+My family watched in solemn pride, my mother pressing a bundle of cloth into my hands—a simple token, stitched with her own hands, a reminder of home.
+My father clasped my shoulder, his grip firm but his words few.
+My younger brother stood at a distance, his expression unreadable, while my baby sister clung to my mother’s side, too young to understand.

+As I stepped beyond the village, the **Totem of Torm** stood in the distance, its ancient mast glinting in the sunlight, as though watching over my departure.

+I was leaving behind everything I had known.
+But I was walking into **something greater**.

+I did not look back.

 ---